w3f/w3f-education/docs/Rust/section2/safe-math.md

 <details>
     <summary><b>Solution: Saturating</b></summary>
     For Alice's balance problem, using saturated_sub could've mitigated this issue.
-They simply would've reached the upper, or lower bounds, of the particular type for an on-chain balance.
+As debt or having a negative balance is not a concept within blockchains, a saturating calculation would've simply limited her balance to the lower bound of u32.

     In other words: Alice's balance would've stayed at "0", even after being slashed.

+    This is also an example that while one system may work in isolation, shared interfaces, such as the notion of balances, are often shared across multiple pallets - meaning these small changes can make a big difference in outcome.
 </details>

 #### Proposals' ID Overwrite